garado/awm-hot-reload/README.md

 2. Create a lookup table mapping your **old colors** to your **new colors**

 It's easier to do this if you have a clean way to define your theme variables.
+Here's a simplified version from my config.

 ```lua
 -- Here's the old theme variables...